KellyMaclauchlan/Ivanhoe/Documentation/readMeIt2Team1.txt

 AI Strategies:
 	1) Withdraw AI : this AI essentially withdraws after every play.
 The AI, if it is the first player, will choose the tournament colour based on its first coloured card in its hand and play that card.
-After it will withdraw after every turn
+After it will withdraw after every turn.
+If the AI happens to win a tournament it will again choose the tournament colour based on it's first coloured card, play that particular card and end its turn.
+It will then withdraw when it becomes its turn again.
 	2) Play All AI : this AI will choose the tournament colour based on the number of coloured cards it has or by which token it needs. the AI will play all of its cards that it can possibly play and then end its turn if the AI has no cards to play it will withdraw